 Elizabeth was born “Elizabeth Jane Harrison” in Dallas County in 1849.
 John and Elizabeth were married May 25, 1870.

 They lived initially in Bryan in Brazos County, where John was a tinner and later operated a hardware store.
-They moved to Fort Worth in 1877, lived at 200 West Bluff Street, behind where the Criminal Justice Building is today.
+They moved to Fort Worth in 1877, lived at 200 West Bluff Street, behind today’s Criminal Justice Building.

 Captain Burt owned Fort Worth Cornice Company.
 This city directory ad is from 1885.